mitchellvitez/hsautogui/README.md

 ```

 This doesn't just print `Hello, world!` to the screen, but instead simulates a user typing it in.

-## Constructing a `Key`

-Because not all valid `Text`s are valid `Key`s, we need a way to check that `Key`s are valid when creating them.
-This leads to `mkKey :: Text -> Maybe Key`.
-However, using the `key` quasiquoter, we can sidestep having to use `Maybe` by catching invalid keys at compile time.
-For example, `[key|backspace|]` is a valid `Key` which we can construct and check at compile time.

-This is especially useful for some data that looks like this, where there are way too many values (and values with strange characters) for a sum type to be especially handy, but we want to check validity in some way.
-We generally know which keys we want to use at compile time.

 ## Language Comparison